Pharmacodynamics

 Emtricitabine

-Lamivudine can inhibit intracellular phosphorylation of emtricitabine when these drugs are used simultaneously.
-In addition, the mechanism of viral resistance to lamivudine and emtricitabine is mediated by a mutation in the same viral reverse transcriptase gene (M184V), so the therapeutic effectiveness of these drugs in combination therapy may be limited.
+Lamivudine may inhibit the intracellular phosphorylation of emtricitabine when these drugs are administered concomitantly.
+In addition, the mechanism of viral resistance to lamivudine and emtricitabine is mediated by mutation of the same viral reverse transcriptase gene (M184V), so the therapeutic effectiveness of these drugs in combination therapy may be limited.

 The use of lamivudine in combination with emtricitabine or fixed-dose combinations containing emtricitabine is not recommended.